Skip to main content

 What Hyrax stores

 Hyrax keeps the metadata of what an audit found — finding titles, descriptions, priorities, categories, and the file locations they point at — plus your repository and discovery context.
 It does not keep your source files or code snippets long-term.
-Per-job working data auto-expires within days.
+Staged copies of your source on the processing infrastructure auto-expire within 7 days as a backstop — the working clone itself is deleted the moment a job ends, on success, failure, or cancellation; per-job execution records — job checkpoints, including captured build and test output — are retained with your job history and erased when your workspace is purged.

 Where your code is processed